bndrmrtn/openframework/README.md

 ## Create PHP Apps in a faster way

 With openframework, you can build your applications and apps faster than you think.
-Works with built-in user management that you can turn off and on, as well as authentic email verifications.
+Works with built-in user management that you can turn on and off, as well as authentic email verifications.
 Create routes quickly, set user authentication needs, etc.

 ## dev PHP File